maxmurdoch/flock/src/pages/index.md

   listOfHow:
     - image: images/uploads/phone--flight-details@2x.png
       text: >-
         Choose your flight area, and the date and time you want to fly.
-Receive an instant quote at the bottom of your screen.
+        Instantly receive a real-time quote at the bottom of your screen.
       title: 1.
 Enter your flight details
     - image: images/uploads/phone--customise-policy@2x.png
       text: >-